machineagency/knitscape-2024/README.md

-# knitscape
+# KnitScape-2024

-knitscape is tool for designing pattern repeats for knit slip/tuck colorwork.
-It was developed with domestic knitting machines in mind, but the charts are suitable for hand-knitting as well.
+KnitScape is a design and simulation tool for designing pattern repeats for knit slip/tuck colorwork patterns.
+This is an archival version of the KnitScape editor which accompanies the CHI 2024 paper [KnitScape: Computational Design and Yarn-Level Simulation of Slip and Tuck Colorwork Knitting Patterns](https://dl.acm.org/doi/10.1145/3613904.3642799).

 ## features